Employee Graduate Education Grant Policy

 This policy sets forth the guidelines and eligibility requirements for participation in the GEG program.

 This policy applies to individuals who satisfy the eligibility requirements set forth herein.

 GEG eligibility requirements

-All regular full-time employees of Columbia College are eligible for a GEG for the maximum amount of credits allowed per session without advisor approval, unless in default of a federal student or parent loan or on academic probation.
+After completion of their introductory period with Columbia College, all full-time permanent employees, unless on academic probation, are eligible for a GEG.
+An employee is eligible up to the maximum amount of credits allowed per semester without advisor approval.
 Any courses taken in excess of that amount must be paid for by the employee.
-Employees are eligible to apply for a GEG upon completion of one year of continuous service with Columbia College.
 Exceptions to this restriction may be requested through the Administrative Council representative.
-This grant allows eligible employees to enroll in (in-seat and/or online) graduate classes at Columbia College, at a 75% tuition reduction.
-The employee will be responsible for 25% of the tuition.
-All other educational expenses are borne by the employee (e.g., expenses for books and lab fees).
-Employees residing on campus pay regular rates for room, board, and other services.
-Regular full-time employees at Adult Higher Education locations may attend classes under the GEG at any location of Columbia College.
-The grant value will be determined by the tuition charged at the local campus.
+This grant allows eligible employees to enroll in (in-seat and/or online) graduate courses at Columbia College, at a 75% tuition reduction.
+Thus, the employee is responsible for 25% of the tuition.
+All other educational expenses are borne by the employee (e.g., expenses for books, lab fees, application fees).
+Grantees are subject to the housing requirement and individuals residing on campus pay regular rates for room, board, and other services.
+Employees eligible for GEG may attend classes under GEG at any location of Columbia College.

 Spouse or domestic partner, dependents, adjunct faculty and part-time employees are not eligible for a GEG.